 “They found that efforts are more effective and longer-lasting when community members dedicate their time and talents to creating the changes they desired and not just focus on what is lacking,” the wind farm’s community liaison officer Trevor Arosi explains.

 “We were introduced to the model through interaction with our stakeholders including the Bophelo-Impilo Development Centre, who ran our Rainmakers women’s empowerment programme.”

 Trevor underwent training in the module and gave a talk on its value at Windaba, South Africa’s premier wind energy conference and exhibition, late last year.

 “There is a growing community of ABCD facilitators in South Africa, both as organisations and individuals, who conduct social/community development utilising this approach,” he says.

-“But it is Ikhala Trust, a Port Elizabeth-based entity, that is one of the country’s formidable ABCD champions with an international presence.
+“But it is Ikhala Trust, a Gqeberha-based entity, that is one of the country’s formidable ABCD champions with an international presence.
 We aim to follow in those pioneering footsteps.”

 Trevor says that the ABCD approach appreciates the strengths, potential, social capital and capacity that communities inherently have and how to unlock these.

 “Our Rainmakers project is one example of how the concept works.
 Rainmakers were trained and empowered in aspects of ABCD, for instance assets identification, appreciative enquiry, visioning and planning,” he adds.